 The unique spatial contribution is then \eqref{argument2}.
 The pure time components that come from $\square_y$ are of the form

-The first two integrals are three dimensional, the first is done at an spatial surface corresponding to the time $y_0^-$at the past of $x_0$ and the second at another time $y_0^+$ at the future of $x_0$.
+The first two integrals are three dimensional, the first is made in a spatial surface corresponding to the time $y_0^-$at the past of $x_0$ and the second at another time $y_0^+$ at the future of $x_0$.
 The last integral is four dimensional, and is performed on the $4$-volume delimited by these two three dimensional surfaces.
 The last pure time contribution is due to the time part of $\square_y^2$.
-It is, and can be worked out as
+It can be worked out as

 By collecting all the above formulas \eqref{argument}-\eqref{argumento6}, the expression \eqref{aintegrar}t becomes

 At the present point $G(y-x)$ can be any Green function, defined by any possible boundary condition.
 Particularly useful examples are the advanced $\Delta_a(x)$ or retarded $\Delta_r(x)$ Green functions, which vanish for $x_0>0$ and $x_0<0$, respectively, and vanish outside the light cone.
 If these functions are employed, then the two spatial integrals in the last formulas are reduced into one.
 For instance